Nakasar/bot-architecture-poc/README.md

 > Note Bene: If you run docker inside a Virtual Machine, be sure to expose the following ports in your VM software : 3012 <-> 49160 (adapter), 3000 <-> 3000 (rocketchat server).
 Dashboard will be accessible from [127.0.0.1:3012/dashboard](127.0.0.1:3012/dashboard)

 > Nota Bene: In order to use the nlp skill, you must add a `secret.js` file in the `brain/logic/skills/nlp` folder exporting a `recastai_token` with your recast ai token.
 (Or you may recode a new nlp skill exposing an `analyse` command).

+> Nota Bene: If you are using the rocketchat server included, you must create a user names `superbot`, a random email, and password `password` for the bot.
+Then log out and create another account for you.

 ## Architecture
 ![Diagram of Architecture](https://github.com/Nakasar/bot-architecture-poc/blob/master/docs/PoC%20Bot%20Architecture%20Diagram.png)